plestrada/ns-social-networks/README.md

 4. Run each cell in the notebook to generate the visualizations.
 5. Explore the visualizations and gain insights into social media dynamics through network science.

+## Note

+The Facebook dataset used in the blog post is not included in this repository due to privacy and data-sharing constraints.
+However, you are welcome to create your own synthetic data that replicates the structure of the Facebook DataFrame shown in the blog post.
+Feel free to use the provided code as a starting point for generating your own data and exploring the fascinating world of network science! 🌐📊

 ## Contact

 If you have any questions, feedback, or collaboration ideas, please feel free to reach out to me at patrishaanneestrada@gmail.com.
-Happy exploring! 🌐📊